All Episodes

 Your thoughts.

-Well, anybody with half a brain knew that uh Trump was gonna win, and Colorado Supreme Court was gonna get reversed.
+Well, anybody with half a brain knew that Trump was going to win and Colorado Supreme Court was going to get reversed.

 And that was especially accentuated when we all listened to the Supreme Court hearing.